gti-gatech/VissimNWCorridor/README.md

 - The VISSIM model requires the vissim model(.inpx file) and all 162 traffic signal files(.prbc) to be located together in the same directory.

 ## Requirements
-- PTV Vissim 2023
+- PTV Vissim 2023 (SP 13)
-- DTA add ons
+- Dynanmic Traffic Assignment (DTA) add ons